Yamaha YZ250F Bikes

 2008 brought about an increased compression ratio and therefore revised carburetor and ignition.
 Mechanical noise was decreased by adjusting gear backlash, and handling was increased thanks to changes in the shape of the outer fork tubes and lower triple clamp and fork internals revision.
 Many other subtle changes were implemented in the 2009 model in order to lighten the weight of the bike even more.
 New brakes, as well as improved power and handling make this bike a great one to ride.

 Because of the new bilateral beam frame, the KYB suspension was recalibrated and tuned to ensure proper handling.
 In addition to the frame, engine, and suspension upgrades, the clutch got some work done, as well.
-The new clutch has a stronger and wider range of engagement, and a recalibrated actuation arm cam ratio makes the pulling of the clutch lever lighter, giving the rider an advantage out of the gate.
+The new clutch got a stronger and wider range of engagement, and a recalibrated actuation arm cam ratio made the pulling of the clutch lever lighter, giving the rider an advantage out of the gate.